jmetzger/training-kubernetes-security-en/security/by.layer/pods-container/capabilities/02_cap_new_raw_dangerous.md

 # Why is the capability cap_net_raw dangerous ?

-## Recoommendation: Do not add CAP_NET_RAW to the capabilities of your container
+## Recommendation: Do not add CAP_NET_RAW to the capabilities of your container

    * only reason: you really need ping
    * but you can still use a debug container with ping and the capabilities